slerman12/UnifiedML/README.md

 **All suites support line graphs and bar charts.
 Only Classify supports heatmaps and class sizes.**

-&#9432; Note that the scatterplot is currently only with respect to evaluation data.

 Plots automatically save to ```./Benchmarking/<experiment>/```; the default experiment is ```experiment=Exp```.

 ```console